PrivbooksArticles

 Browser context without hand-waving

 Running SQLite in a tab has constraints: storage quotas, security sandboxes, and cross-origin isolation affect durability and performance.
 Serious local-first apps document those expectations instead of promising desktop parity everywhere.
-The user takeaway is practical: keep backups on a rhythm that matches your risk — weekly for active operators, more often during cutovers.
+Practical takeaways:

 Evidence, not theater